-Welcome to the companion website for An Introduction to Secondary Data Analysis with IBM SPSS Statistics, first edition, by John MacInnes.
-The resources on the site have been specifically designed to help you become a proficient secondary data analyst.
+The resources on this website have been specifically designed to help you become a proficient secondary data analyst:

 - A series of step-by-step video tutorials, in which John MacInnes shows you exactly how to use the IBM SPSS® software to prepare and analyse secondary data.
 These videos correspond to the data analysis techniques covered in the book, so it’s really helpful to use the book and website together.